NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

     mission then all kernels of these types needed to provide data coverage for the whole mission should be included.
-If the mission is on-going and data is added to the archive at regular increments (releases), each intended to cover a specific time interval, then each release should contain the set of these files providing complete coverage for the interval of interest.
+If the mission is on-going and data is added to the archive at regular releases, each intended to cover a specific time interval, then each release should contain the set of these files providing complete coverage for the interval of interest.